Baked Strawberry Lemon Salmon is a flavorful seasonal dish made with only a few ingredients! Serve it with a crisp salad for a well balanced meal!

 I love to serve this salmon with my favorite Strawberry, Spinach and Asparagus Salad.
 Fresh greens and whole berries complement the fish and create a wholesome meal.

 My love for the combination of strawberry and salmon started last summer when I ordered a traditional mixed greens salad with strawberries, pecans and salmon.
 I decided to create an easy weeknight meal packed with flavor and nutritional benefits.
 An unlikely pairing, the strawberry is a subtle crisp, refreshing flavor that complements well with the salmon.

 I love cooking seafood at home because it is easy, requires minimal prep time and provides many nutritional benefits.
 Alaska sockeye salmon is a great choice because it is a deep orange-red color and the meat is very flavorful.

 The cold water and natural environment of Alaska produces seafood with lean flesh, firm texture and superior flavor that is full of high quality protein, vitamins, minerals and oils essential to good health.
 With five species of salmon, several varieties of whitefish, and numerous shellfish species, Alaska offers mouthwatering seafood options for every taste an cooking method and is available fresh, frozen and canned year round.
 Alaska seafood is high in protein, low in saturated fat, low in sodium and one of the best sources of heart-healthy omega-3 fatty acids.

 What is your favorite way to prepare salmon?
 Do you chose a traditional method or go with something different like seasonal berries in your marinade?

 - 1 tablespoon + 1 teaspoon honey

 - juice from half of a lemon + lemon slices for garnish

-- Preheat oven to 325 degrees F. Line a baking sheet with aluminum foil, then coat with non-stick cooking spray.
+- Preheat oven to 425 degrees F. Line a baking sheet with aluminum foil, then coat with non-stick cooking spray.